SUNY Downstate Health Sciences University

 Overview The Division of Cerebrovascular Disease and Stroke provides

 comprehensive and state-of-the-art stroke care and advanced teaching and research in all aspects of cerebrovascular disease.
-The Stroke Unit at SUNY Downstate Medical Center is a New York State Department of Health Designated Stroke Center.
+The Stroke Unit at SUNY Downstate Health Sciences University is a New York State Department of Health Designated Stroke Center.

 For more specific details on our stroke service, please visit our stroke center website.